sl2883/ct-tokens-upload/README.md

-### From a user profile, create a CT profile with identify and device token
 <mark>Make sure you've updated the constants at the top of file - ct-token-uploads</mark>

 - PROJECT ID should match to your account's project id